wing5wong/artisan-whs-static/source/_events/2021-07-25_arts-cultural-awards.md

 title: Arts/Cultural Awards 2021
 date: 2021-10-20T20:25:09.381Z
 ---
-Our Arts/Cultural Awards will be held on Thursday 21 October.
+Our Arts/Cultural Awards will be held on Thursday, 21 October.